 Enabling block reduction can also help Simulink solve artificial algebraic loops.

-Consider the following example model.
+Consider the following model.

 Initially, block reduction is turned off.
 When you simulate this model, the Atomic Unit subsystem and Gain and Compare to Constant blocks are part of an algebraic loop that Simulink cannot solve.

 If you enable block reduction and execution order, and simulate the model again, Simulink does not display the execution order for blocks that have been reduced.
 You can now quickly see which blocks have been reduced.